-2. Review any offer you are sent
+2. Review any offer you are given

-3. If you like the offer, send a full application
+3. If you like the offer, send a full application with documents

 4. The lender will send you the money and the terms of the loan will be active

-Of all the options available to you, alternative lenders can give you a business loan the fastest.
+Online lenders can give you a business loan the fastest.
 Some alternative lenders can approve your loan in just a few hours.
 Typically, it will take a business day or two to be approved for an alternative business loan and receive the funds.